-Parents of children with autism spectrum disorder are presented with unique challenges that are demanding, frustrating and that contribute to high parental/familial stress.
-Mothers and fathers may face daily challenges of inflexible behavior coupled with heightened sensory sensitivities from the child with autism.
-They can come across multiple environmental triggers that initiate the onset of maladaptive behaviors in their children with autism.
+Parents of children with autism spectrum disorder are presented with unique challenges that can be demanding, frustrating and that contribute to high parental/familial stress.
+Mothers and fathers face daily challenges of inflexible behavior coupled with heightened sensory sensitivities from their child with autism.
+They can come across multiple environmental triggers that initiate the onset of maladaptive behaviors in their child/youth with autism.

-Our group parent training course supports parents by increasing their knowledge on how behavior is learned and the underlying function or purpose of their child’s challenging behaviors.
-Parents learn side by side the meaning behind their child’s problem behaviors and how to address these behaviors in their daily life.
-Parents are supported by experienced and credentialed staff that assists them to meet their child’s behavioral needs.
+Our group parent training course supports you by increasing your knowledge on how behavior is learned and the underlying function or purpose of your child’s challenging behaviors.
+You will learn the meaning behind your child’s problem behaviors, how to address these behaviors in their daily life and how to support your child’s educational needs for today and into the future.

 Session 1 – Family Foundations

-Led by a licensed clinical psychologist who addresses parental fears, concerns and stressors of having a child with autism in the family.
-Parents begin to recognize their fears, learn to accept their child’s diagnosis and the challenges accompanied with raising a child with autism.
-This session offers parents the opportunity to share information, get advice and lean on each other for emotional support.
+This session addresses parental fears, concerns and stressors of having a child with autism in the family.
+You will begin to recognize their fears, learn to accept your child’s diagnosis and the challenges accompanied with raising a child with autism.
+This session offers you the opportunity to share information, get advice and lean on each other for emotional support.

 Basic principles of applied behavior analysis are introduced and used to address behavioral excesses and deficits.
-Parents learn that all behavior serves a function or purpose and that challenging behaviors can be strategically replaced with appropriate behaviors.
-Videos are used to allow parents time to practice identifying possible functions of behaviors.
-Parents learn how to fill out a simple chart to document targeted behaviors, antecedents and consequences.
-Homework is assigned asking parents to complete the chart of their child’s behavior and begin developing ideas for replacement behaviors.
+You will learn that all behavior serves a function or purpose and that challenging behaviors can be strategically replaced with appropriate behaviors.
+Videos are used to allow you time to practice identifying possible functions of behaviors.
+You will learn how to fill out a simple chart to document targeted behaviors, antecedents, and consequences.
+Homework is assigned asking you to complete the chart of your child’s behavior and begin developing ideas for replacement behaviors.

-The data parents collected is reviewed and parents learn how to manipulate antecedent and consequences systematically in order to change behavior.
-They learn proactive strategies to manipulate or alter the antecedent that signals that a behavior is about to occur and how that behavior can be prevented.
-Parents also learn reactive strategies that can be used to manipulate or alter the consequence of a behavior.
+The data you collected is reviewed and you will learn how to manipulate antecedent and consequences systematically in order to change behavior.
+You’ll learn proactive strategies to manipulate or alter the antecedent that signals that a behavior is about to occur and how that behavior can be prevented.
+You will also learn reactive strategies that can be used to manipulate or alter the consequence of a behavior.

 Session 4 – Proactive and Reactive Visual Supports

-Parents are taught how to use visual supports to increase positive behaviors.
-Each family is given a toolbox filled with a variety of visual supports to teach and support their child’s behaviors.
-Items such as token economies, communication prompts and visual schedules are provided and their use demonstrated.
-Parents are invited to request individualized visual supports to support teaching their child alternate behaviors and communication skills.
+You are taught how to use visual supports to increase positive behaviors.
+Each family is given a toolbox filled with a variety of visual supports to teach and support your child’s behaviors.
+Items such as token economies, communication prompts, and visual schedules are provided and their use demonstrated.
+You are invited to request individualized visual supports to support teaching your child alternate behaviors and communication skills.
 The toolbox also includes sensory activity ideas.